 Colorectal cancer has been shown to arise mainly from pre-existing adenomatous colon polyps.
 Adenomatous polyps form as mentioned above primarily in a sporadic fashion.
 The sporadic nature of these polyps is a result of either a mutation in the adenomatous coli pathway or DNA mismatch repair.

-Familial adenomatous polyposis (FAP) is a genetic disorder which, in particular, predisposes affected patients to the development of multiple adenomatous polyps.
+Familial adenomatous polyposis (FAP) is a genetic disorder that, in particular, predisposes affected patients to the development of multiple adenomatous polyps.
 FAP is an autosomal dominant disorder caused by a mutation in the tumor suppressor APC gene, located on chromosome 5q.
 This mutation can either be inherited or in as many as one out of three patients, can present as a new germline mutation.
 The frequency of FAP is from 1 in 8,000 to 1 in 14,000, with large numbers of adenomas occurring beginning in late childhood.
 Classically, patients with FAP have over 100 colorectal adenomatous polyps, but many patients have several hundred, or even thousands, of polyps.
 These patients usually develop adenocarcinoma by the age of 30 to 40.
 Even given the likely development of colon cancer in these patients, FAP only accounts for around 1% of colon cancers.